 Wet vs. Dry Cat Food: Which Is Best?

 When you bring home a kitty it can be difficult to choose between wet vs. dry cat food.
-Both are ultimately excellent sources of nutrition if you serve her an appropriate balance, and some pet parents decide to blend the two.
+Both are ultimately excellent sources of nutrition if you serve an appropriate amount, and some pet parents decide to blend the two.
 Of course, each type of food presents its own advantages and disadvantages.
-Here's what you need to know so you can decide what's best for her.
+Here's what you need to know so you can decide what's best for your cat.

 Wet Food: The Upside

 Wet cat food comes in canned, sometimes pre-measured portions that cats love.
 Cats diagnosed with certain medical conditions may also benefit from wet food.
 The higher moisture content in most canned products gives cats with urinary and kidney issues more water, helping to flush urinary crystals more easily and reduce the risk of crystal formation as a result, as well as combating dehydration with kidney issues.
 Wet cat food may be a good way to help your cat stay hydrated if she has other health problems.

 There are disadvantages to the canned variety, though.
 Wet food generally costs more for its volume, so pet parents on a strict budget may prefer dry food to canned for monetary reasons.
 Open cans need appropriately sized lids when storing them to keep them fresh and prevent odor from permeating the rest of the refrigerator (they should still be refrigerated to keep them from spoiling).
 Some cats dislike cold food, though, so you may need to put her canned food on a microwave-safe plate and warm it 3-5 seconds before serving.
 If your cat isn't particularly hungry, she may leave wet food scraps in her bowl or on her plate, which should be tossed after being out more than four hours.